Saeed77Y/personal_website_template/_posts/inspiring_post.md

 title: Inspiring Quote
 ---

-I was born to make mistakes, not to fake perfection (Drake)
+I was born to make mistakes , not to fake perfection (Drake)